Making a will

 Do I need a lawyer to make a will?

-Although you can make your own will, home-made wills are often open to being challenged or may raise difficulties when probate is sought (see “Challenges to my will after I die” in this chapter).
+Although you can make your own will, home-made wills are often open to being challenged or may raise difficulties when probate is sought (see “Challenges to your will after you die” in this chapter).
 It is a good idea to get the help of a lawyer, or a trust company, such as the Public Trust, to prepare a will.
 This will help to ensure that the will is legally correct and to protect it from being challenged.

 How are children provided for in a will?